tfjmp/website/content/home/phd.md

 I am actively recruiting graduate students to join my lab at the University of Oxford in autumn 2027.
 {{% /callout %}}

+{{% callout info %}}
+**Visiting Students and Collaborations**

+I have had excellent experiences hosting visiting students and am always happy to consider new visits to my lab.
+Before reaching out, please review our current research and identify a clear alignment with your interests.
+Your message should include a concrete and feasible plan for the visit: the research question you would like to pursue, the expected timeline, any relevant funding arrangements, and how the collaboration would fit with our group's work.
+{{% /callout %}}

 {{% callout warning %}}
 **Contacting me**